raspberrypi/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md

 This tutorial is written to explain how to set up a simple DHCP/TFTP server which will allow you to boot a Raspberry Pi 3 from the network.
 The tutorial assumes that you have an existing home network, and that you want to use a Raspberry Pi for the **server**.
 You will need a second Pi 3 as a **client** to be booted.
 Only one SD card is needed because the client will be booted from the server after the initial client configuration.

 ## Client configuration
 Before a Pi will network boot, it needs to be booted with a config option to enable USB boot mode.
-Enabling this config option requires a special `start.elf` and `bootcode.bin` file.
-These can be installed by using the "next" branch on `rpi-update`.
+Enabling this config option requires a recent `start.elf` and `bootcode.bin` file.
+These can be installed using `rpi-update`.

 Install Raspbian lite (or heavy if you want) from the [Downloads page](https://www.raspberrypi.org/downloads/raspbian/) onto an SD card using `Win32DiskImager` if you are on Windows, or `dd` if you are on Linux/Mac.
 Boot the client Pi.